-In October 2013, National Geographic Portugal magazine published my story "Amazon - Reborn from the Ashes",
+In October 2013, National Geographic Portugal magazine published "Amazon - Reborn from the Ashes",

-a fourteen-page article on the largest and longest-running ecological experiment up to date.
+a story on the largest and longest-running ecological experiment up to date.

 For two and a half months, I stayed in encampments like this one, under the evergreen canopy of the Amazon rain forest, alongside an international team of field ecologists.
 We were working the night shift to study one of the most diverse and fascinating groups of mammals - bats.